17 Secrets for Shopping IKEA Like a Pro

-The IKEA Place App is a free app from IKEA that lets you visualize what IKEA products will actually look like in your space before buying them (available on iOS110).
+The IKEA Place App is a free app from IKEA that lets you visualize what IKEA products will actually look like in your space before buying them.
 Using Apple ARKit technology, you can see in advance how IKEA products will look in your home, helping you choose the right color, style, or fit for your space.

-Unlike other catalogues that go directly from our mailbox to the trash bin, IKEA’s is a thick paperback coffee table like-book, and one we actually want to flip through.
-Far from junk mail, this catalogue with its curated rooms provides major inspiration for store shopping, so we can live out our affordable designer home dreams.
+Unlike other catalogs that go directly from our mailbox to the trash bin, IKEA’s is a thick paperback coffee table like-book, and one we actually want to flip through.
+Far from junk mail, this catalog with its curated rooms provides major inspiration for store shopping, so we can live out our affordable designer home dreams.
 Check out some of our favorite organizers from the 2020 catalog.